khushidubeyokok/BERTopic/README.md

 To prepare the dataset for topic modeling, several preprocessing steps are implemented:
 1. **Tokenization and Lemmatization**: Abstracts were tokenized and lemmatized for consistency.
 2. **Stop Words and Unwanted Tokens Removal**: Removed common stop words, numbers, and other irrelevant content.
-3. **Noise Reduction**: Further cleaning was performed to enhance clustering accuracy.

 ## Model Configuration
 The **BERTopic** model was set up with the following parameters: